Spatial Voting with Incomplete Voter Information: Conclusions

-We introduced the framework of partial spatial voting, where candidates and voters are positioned in a geometrical space, but voters can have intervals of possible values instead of single values in each dimension (that corresponds to an issue).
+We introduced the framework of partial spatial voting, where candidates and voters are positioned in a geometrical space, but voters can have intervals of possible values in each dimension/issue.
 For positional scoring rules, we recovered the tractable cases of necessary and possible winners in the model of partial orders, for every fixed number of issues.
 In particular, we showed that the possible winners can be found in polynomial time for the plurality and veto rules, and that the necessary winners can be found in polynomial time for every positional scoring rule.
-We also identified cases where the possible winner problem is hard for partial orders but not for partial spatial voting.
-Specifically, we showed it for the two-valued rules other than plurality and veto, such as $k$-approval and $k$-veto for $k>1$.
-We also showed cases where possible winner becomes intractable when we increase the number of issues to a higher fixed number.
+We identified cases where the possible-winner problem is hard for partial orders but not for partial spatial voting.
+Specifically, this holds for two-valued rules other than plurality and veto, such as $k$-approval and $k$-veto for $k>1$.
+We showed that the possible-winner problem may become intractable when the number of issues increases to a higher fixed number.
+For partial spatial approval ballots, we showed that the possible-winner problem under AV is intractable for all $d \geq 1$, and we gave an efficient algorithm for the necessary-winner problem under AV for $d \leq 2$.

+It is left for future work to complete the picture of complexity for all positional scoring rules (see \Cref{tab:complexity}).
+Especially interesting is the case of Borda for $d=1$.
+It is also left to study the complexity of non-positional voting rules, as done in the case of the necessary and possible winners for model of partial orders~\cite{DBLP:journals/jair/XiaC11}.
+It would also be interesting to study the implications of voter uncertainty on the strategic considerations of candidates.
+For instance, in a model where probabilistic information about voters' locations is available, candidates may want to relocate in order to increase their winning probability.